Gabriel García Márquez: Early life

-Gabriel García Márquez was born on 6 March 1927 in Aracataca, Colombia, to Gabriel Eligio García and Luisa Santiaga Márquez Iguarán.
-Soon after García Márquez was born, his father became a pharmacist and moved, with his wife, to Barranquilla, leaving young Gabriel in Aracataca.
+Gabriel García Márquez was born on 6 March 1927 in the small town of Aracataca, in the Caribbean region of Colombia, to Gabriel Eligio García and Luisa Santiaga Márquez Iguarán.
+Soon after García Márquez was born, his father became a pharmacist and moved with his wife to the nearby large port city of Barranquilla, leaving young Gabriel in Aracataca.
 He was raised by his maternal grandparents, Doña Tranquilina Iguarán and Colonel Nicolás Ricardo Márquez Mejía.
-In December 1936 his father took him and his brother to Sincé, while in March 1937 his grandfather died; the family then moved first (back) to Barranquilla and then on to Sucre, where his father started a pharmacy.
+In December 1936, his father took him and his brother to Sincé.
+However, when his grandfather died in March 1937, the family moved first (back) to Barranquilla and then on to Sucre, where his father started a pharmacy.

-When his parents fell in love, their relationship met with resistance from Luisa Santiaga Márquez's father, the Colonel.
+When his parents had fallen in love, their relationship was met with resistance from Luisa Santiaga Márquez's father, the Colonel.
 Gabriel Eligio García was not the man the Colonel had envisioned winning the heart of his daughter: Gabriel Eligio was a Conservative, and had the reputation of being a womanizer.
 Gabriel Eligio wooed Luisa with violin serenades, love poems, countless letters, and even telephone messages after her father sent her away with the intention of separating the young couple.
 Her parents tried everything to get rid of the man, but he kept coming back, and it was obvious their daughter was committed to him.
 Her family finally capitulated and gave her permission to marry him (The tragicomic story of their courtship would later be adapted and recast as Love in the Time of Cholera.)